 You don't need to be a professional or ultra serious photographer to enjoy these safaris or to feel like you fit in with the group.
 You only need to have the spirit of an explorer and a passion for nature.
 A spirit of learning, adventure, and curiosity ties our guests together.

-We bring you as close as possible to the most exciting animals.
-You safety and that of the wildlife and environment is essential to us.
+We bring you as close as possible to the amazing wild animals.
+Your safety and that of the wildlife and environment is essential to us.

 Also a talented underwater photographer, Gregory leads guests on underwater photography tours to photograph sharks, manatees, sailfish, and whale shark, and other marine species.